panva/jose/docs/types/interfaces/JWEKeyManagementHeaderParameters.md

 #### Deprecated

 You should not use this parameter.
-It is only really intended for test and vector validation purposes.
+It is only intended for testing and vector validation purposes.

 ***